BawdyAnarchist/quBSD/Future_Development.md

 qb-update - Update rootjails, create snapshots

 qb-create - While in guided mode, add option to enter "auto" for IP assignment

-qb-edit
-	- the -i option should be able to be applied when setting the tunnel
-	- the -r option didn't seem to restart the jails required
-	- should have a check for duplicate IP0

 usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)